-Fading hopes for a functioning democracy have also cast into doubt the resurgence of civil society that seemed possible in the heady days of the Arab Spring.
 NGOs - viewed as counterweights to 'big Government' - are seen as the standard-bearers of democracy in the neoliberal worldview that has sought to dominate Egyptian politics for decades (Mitchell 2002; 'Abdelrahman 2004; Gardner 2011).
-However, NGOs do not exist in a vacuum: civil society as enacted by non-governmental organizations exists by definition in relation to the state.
-They operate in the context of local power relations; and in Egypt state power has been used (with little effective objection from donor nations) to ensure civil society is either co-opted or systemically weakened.
+However, NGOs do not exist in a vacuum.
+Civil society as enacted by non-governmental organizations exists by definition in relation to the state; and in Egypt, state power has historically been used (with little effective objection from donor nations) to ensure civil society is either coopted or systemically weakened.
 This has been effected through the bureaucracy governing the sector and also through its total depoliticization, blocking both the day-to-day operation of NGOs and their ability to articulate the needs of their members.

 Civil society is seen as facilitating democracy in part due to its ability to 'speak truth to power' - to articulate popular voice to policymakers.
-However, in Egypt this role has been denied to NGOs.
-Any activity deemed to be political in any sense - not just in party political terms - might under Mubarak result in asset seizure, closure and even imprisonment of personnel ('Abdelrahman 2004).
-Of 27 philanthropic organizations interviewed by Mona Atia in 2007, none could be found to describe its work as political (Atia 2008); post-Revolution this caution still applies (Herrold 2012) Whilst some commentators emphasize the positive role of NGOs in advancing the values and aims of the revolution (Herrold 2012), according to others the Mubarak regime's well-documented suppression of political roles for NGOs, including those focussed on advocacy, systematically excluded civil society from any influence on policy-making.
-This rendered them effectively useless as agents of popular political voice, ensuring their irrelevance not only as actors in relation to the state but also as agents of the Revolution ('Abd el Wahab 2012).
+However, in Egypt this role is denied to NGOs.
+Many are co-opted by government, with Boards consisting largely of government appointees.
+Any activity deemed to be political in any sense - not just in party political terms might under Mubarak result in asset seizure, closure and even imprisonment of personnel ('Abdelrahman 2004).
+Of 27 philanthropic organizations interviewed by Mona Atia in 2007, none could be found to describe its work as political (Atia 2008); post-Revolution this caution still applies (Herrold 2012).
+Whilst some commentators emphasize the positive role of NGOs in advancing the values and aims of the revolution (Herrold 2012), according to others the Mubarak regime's well-documented suppression of political roles for NGOs, including those focused on advocacy, systematically excluded civil society from any influence on policy-making.
+This rendered them effectively useless as agents of popular political voice, ensuring their irrelevance not only as actors in relation to the state but also as agents of the revolution ('Abd el Wahab 2012).

-Bureaucracy operates in Egypt in its full Weberian sense as an agent of the state, depending on state legitimacy and enforcing state power.
+Bureaucracy operates in Egypt as an agent of the state, depending on state legitimacy and enforcing state power.
 The level of education required by the registration and licensing process for Egyptian NGOs deters all but an elite few, reinforcing the exclusion of the poor and the young from civic participation (Gomaa 1997; 'Abdelrahman 2004; Barsoum et al 2010).
-Burdensome monitoring by the Ministry of Social Affairs, constantly changing regulations, dependence of every activity on arbitrarily awarded permissions, perennial delay and intrusive security surveillance mire the sector's effective operation.
-New draft legislation was on the table, intended to replace the draconian Law 84 of 2002 that has governed NGOs until recently.
-While removing imprisonment as a penalty for infringements, it nonetheless retained the heavy-handed bureaucracy and centralized control of NGOs that deliberately hamstrung the growth of civil society under Mubarak (CIHRS 2012).
-The dissolution of Parliament has removed even that limited palliative.
+Burdensome monitoring by the Ministry of Social Solidarity, constantly changing regulations, dependence of every activity on arbitrarily awarded permissions, perennial delay and intrusive security surveillance mire the sector's effective operation.
+New draft legislation was on the table, intended to replace the draconian Law 84 of 2002 that governs NGOs.
+While removing imprisonment as a penalty for infringements, it nonetheless retained the heavy-handed bureaucracy and centralized control of NGOs that deliberately hampered the growth of civil society under Mubarak (CIHRS 2012).
+The dissolution of the Parliament and controversial membership of the committee determining a new Constitution have removed even that limited palliative.
 As we shall see, in South Sinai's marginalized Bedouin communities, chronic disengagement from the state ensures that few if any venture to register an NGO.
 Social capital, of which civic participation may be seen as a key element, is stronger outside the state-sanctioned context of formal NGOs than within it (Putnam 1995; Gilbert 2009).

-1.2: South Sinai, Bedu, and Egypt's first Community Foundation
+2.2: South Sinai, Bedu, and Egypt's First Community Foundation